This policy outlines the criteria used in determining gift or private grant status and relevant reporting requirements.

 Gift of property that does not have intrinsic value but is evidence of value, such as securities.

-An award to UCSF in response to a proposal submitted to a private foundation, association, corporation or corporate foundation, or private trust that specifies reports on expenditures, guidelines for audits, consideration for the grantor, testing or evaluating, and/or satisfying specific conditions or requirements for a specified period of performance.
-Private grants are subject to The Regents' overhead charges of varying levels, depending on contractual arrangements.
+An award to UCSF in response to a proposal submitted to a private or corporate foundation, association, corporation, or private trust that specifies reports on expenditures, guidelines for audits, consideration for the grantor, testing or evaluating, and/or satisfying specific conditions or requirements for a specified period of performance.

 A. It is UCSF's responsibility to establish appropriate controls to track the disposition of gifts of tangible property for two years from the date of receipt for purposes of meeting Internal Revenue Service reporting requirements.